victorvvu/Customer_Churn/README.md

 ![feat](https://github.com/victorvvu/Customer_Churn/blob/main/imgs/churn_feature.png?raw=true)

-The best performing models are the XGBoost and LightGBM models while the the two models did not perform as well.
+The best performing models are the XGBoost and LightGBM models while the two models did not perform as well.